jadebustos/ocp-science/hands-on-lab-script/applications/README.md

 * [Apache Zeppelin notebooks](https://zeppelin.apache.org/)
 * [Spark notebooks](http://spark-notebook.io/)

-In this hands-on lab we will only use **Jupyter notebooks** but we could have used any of the above technologies.
+In these hands-on labs we will only use **Jupyter notebooks** but we could have used any of the above technologies.